Managing product requirements

 This is not a typical requirements documentation technique.
 Clickable prototypes are easy instruments to demonstrate the functionality of the product when the backend and logics are not too complex.
 Then, it’s helpful to use visual documentation.

 Clickable prototype gives the best visibility into the future project functionality – features, user flows, high-level user interactions.
-This instrument enables project stakeholders to share their ideas and collaborate on allocating project requirements.
+This instrument is useful for presenting a project idea and allows stakeholders to collaborate on allocating project requirements.
 Also, clickable prototypes are convenient for communicating product requirements.

 The tools which allow creating easily clickable prototypes are abundant.
 However, they all require a certain level of technical knowledge and skills.